 I empty the black tank first and then follow with the gray tanks.
 That way the gray mostly soapy water cleans out the hose.
 My trailer comes with a black tank flushing system so every 5 dumps or so I will run the flushing system to rinse out the black tank.
 This is where the clear elbow comes in handy as I can see the waste output getting cleaner and cleaner and know when the tanks is clean.

 After I finish emptying the tanks I go and add some fresh water to each, maybe a couple of gallons or so.
 This way they don’t dry out and during transit the swishing action will help clean the tank walls.

 RV Holding Tank Chemicals

 I generally use nothing but water in my tanks and rarely have issues with odor.
 One thing I do is use lots of water when on full hookups.
 This helps dilute the waste.
 If doing a lot of dry camping and need to conserve water and the weather is fairly hot I will sometimes use a 1/2 cup of Borax detergent and some Calgon water softener.

 Video clip of the RV Sewer Dumping in action

 Everyone has their little secrets and methods, this is how I carry out the nasty task.
-Hopefully this will help out some new RVer with their first dumping experience.
+Hopefully this will help out new RVers with their first dumping experience.
 If anyone has more tips or questions feel free to comment below.